Can CPAP Cause Pneumonia?

 - Regularly clean all the parts of your CPAP machine.
 From hoses to masks to humidifier water chambers, it is best to follow manufacturer schedules for cleaning.
 You can also use sanitizers for easier, faster cleaning.

-- CPAP Sanitizers like the SoClean 2 help prevent bacteria, viruses, and mold buildup.
+- CPAP Sanitizers like the SoClean 2 and 3B Lumin help prevent bacteria, viruses, and mold buildup.

 - Understand the different types of CPAP filters.
 Changing your filters as the manufacturer recommends can help minimize harmful bacteria in your equipment.